The Next Generation Modelling Systems Programme

 LFRic & LFRic Inputs

-The LFRic project will deliver a comprehensive software infrastructure for running the next generation atmosphere model comprising GungHo dynamics and UM physics running on a global cubed-sphere or regional latitude-longitude mesh.
-The LFRic atmosphere model needs to be scalable and easily portable between future diverse supercomputer architectures.
-To this end, the design imposes a separation of concerns between the science code, which implements the scientific algorithms, and the parallel code, which executes the science code using a number of parallel computations.
+The LFRic project will deliver a comprehensive software infrastructure for running the next generation atmosphere model comprising of GungHo dynamics and UM physics running on a global cubed-sphere or regional latitude-longitude mesh, and also other components of the Met Office’s data assimilation system such as the linear model.
+These models need to be scalable and easily portable between current and future diverse supercomputer architectures.
+To this end, the design of LFRic imposes a separation of concerns between the science code, which implements the scientific algorithms and kernels, and the parallel code, which executes the science kernels using a range of different parallel strategies.

-A tool called PSyclone is being developed to generate and optimise the parallel code for a range of different compute architectures.
-The project works very closely with the GHASP project which is delivering both the GungHo and UM science codes into the LFRic atmosphere model.
-The LFRic Inputs Project has been created to develop the tools to manipulate the files generated and used by LFRic as part of the flow of data through the overall modelling system.
+A tool called PSyclone is being developed to generate and optimise the parallel code for a range of different compute architectures in support of both compute performance and portability.
+The LFRic project works very closely with other projects that are developing or using LFRic-based models including Research to Operations which is generating the new operational forecasting suites and Processing and Assimilation of Observations which is building the data processing and assimilation systems.
+The LFRic Inputs project has been created to develop LFRic-based tools to manipulate the files generated and used by the LFRic atmosphere model as part of the flow of data through the overall modelling system.

 Marine Systems